m-gagne/PDF2AzSearch/README.md

 ### Configuration

-> See `settings.sample.json` for all configuration options
+See [functions/settings.sample.json](functions/settings.sample.json) for all Azure Function app settings.

 1. In you Azure Function you will need to supply a few [App Settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings), specifically
     * `BlobStore` : The Azure Storage Account connection string which you can find in the `Access keys` blade for your Storage Account.
-The function will trigger whenever a .pdf file is uploaded into the `uploads` container of this storage account.
+The function will trigger whenever a .pdf file is uploaded into the `uploads` container of this storage account, again I recommend using the [Azure Storage Explorer](http://storageexplorer.com/) for this.
       * *Note:* `AzureWebJobsStorage` & `BlobStore` can be the same or different storage accounts depending on your needs.
     * `DocumentDBConnectionString` : Connection string to your Azure DocumentDB database.
 This can be found in the `Keys` blade of your DocumentDB under `PRIMARY CONNECTION STRING`